bharathhonakatti26/bharathhonakatti26/README.md

 <!-- About Me -->
 ### 👋 About Me

-🧑‍💻 MERN Stack Developer in training, Cybersecurity enthusiast by obsession 🛡️
+🧑‍💻 MERN Stack Developer, Cybersecurity enthusiast by obsession 🛡️
 🕶️ I don't just browse the web — I inspect it, dissect it, and secure it.
 🛠️ Code is my craft, the terminal is my playground.